 All legal briefs must be submitted to SafeAssign on Blackboard by 11:59 pm on the day the case is argued.
 Late papers will be penalized at the rate of one grade per day.
 All papers must be submitted in Microsoft Word.
 No PDFs.

-These briefs are “supersized” because, in addition to completing the standard elements of a legal brief, students must answer the following five questions.
+These briefs are “supersized” because, in addition to completing the traditional elements of a legal brief (see here), students must answer the following five questions.
 You should devote approximately 500 words to the traditional brief and 1000 words to these questions:

 - What are the relevant passages from the Constitution?